numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 months of unnecessary maintenance burden.

-If a project releases immediately after a minor version of Python drops out of the support window, there will be some unavoidable mismatch in supported versions—but this situation should only last until other projects in the ecosystem make releases.
+If a project releases immediately after a minor version of Python drops out of the support window (or a new version enters), there will inevitably be some mismatch in supported versions—but this situation should only last until other projects in the ecosystem make releases.

-XXX Tom, for you to clarify: what if a project releases *right after* Python.
-No other packages in the ecosystem may be available for that Python yet.
-Is the below paragraph still valid then?
-XXX

-Once a project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the same set of Python versions supported by the new release.
+Otherwise, once a project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the same set of Python versions supported by the new release.